willfolsom/pokechrome/README.md

 ### Encounter Pokemon in Tall Grass (aka The Internet)

 As you switch tabs, the Pokedex will identify a Pokemon (from the original generation) associated with the tab you are viewing, as it would during a random Pokemon encounter in tall grass.
-It will then update the extension icon, and can display the Pokedex information, as well as a search bar for other Pokemon.
-Every website is unique, but repeatable.<br/>
+It will then update the extension icon, and can display the Pokedex information, as well as a search bar for other Pokemon.<br/>

 ![Demo](public/demo.gif)